 SEM analysis of fracture surface

-However, the fatigue expansion area is very small, accounting for about 20% of the spring fracture.
+The fatigue expansion zone is relatively small, constituting only around 20% of the fracture.

-After the fatigue expansion area, it is a fast expansion area.
+Beyond the fatigue expansion zone, a region of fast expansion follows.

-There are spherical particles in the fracture source area.
+Additionally, there are spherical particles present in the fracture source region.

 Fig. 5 SEM micrograph of fracture spring